wkromar/spike-chart/README.md

 # Redux Employee Salary Conversion

 Our employee salary calculator is still pretty small and might not need redux yet, but we know our app is going to grow and grow, so we're going to add redux before things get out of hand.
-Setting up Redux sdis time consuming, but it's worth it!
+Setting up Redux is time consuming, but it's worth it!

 ## Setup
 1. Fork this repo